 Mist-netting and Banding

-Our field teams employ a variety of field techniques in order to identify and monitor birds in the wild.
+Our team employs a variety of field techniques in order to identify and monitor birds in the wild.
 One of these techniques is mist-netting and banding.
-The capture of birds in the wild provides biologists insight into the health and demographics of the populations of birds being studied.
+The capture of birds in the wild provides biologists with insight into the health and demographics of the bird species being studied.

 Individuals are each fitted with an aluminum band with a unique numerical combination issued by the US Fish and Wildlife Service.
-Data is collected on the bird's health, reproductive status, age and morphological measurements.
-From this information we are able to monitor population changes and individual fitness.
+Data are collected on the bird's health, reproductive status, age, and morphological measurements.
+From this information, we are able to monitor population changes and individual fitness.
 These bands have been developed to fit around the birds' leg like a solid bracelet and do not affect the birds' lives or mobility in any way after they are released.

 Key species are also fitted with an individual combination of three colored plastic bands.
-Color-banding individuals allow field identification and survival estimates for individuals without recapturing them and can enhance territory mapping efficiency, the ability to find nests and basic life history information.
+Color-banding individuals allows for field identification without recapturing the bird.
+We use binoculars to view the birds from a far and read the color combination.
+This is called a re-sight.
+These re-sights over time help us collect data on survival estimates for individuals, create maps of territories, find nests and pairs, and have more accurate life history information.
 This is of particular importance in small populations so that we can estimate population size and reproductive success of individual pairs.

 Nest and Fledgling Searching